Icelandic summer is calling you for an adventure. | Check this out!

 About tour

-Hike the famous world-famous Laugavegur trail from the geothermal wonderland of Landmannalaugar to the gentle birch forests of Þórsmörk.
-This stunning four-day trekking in Iceland tour is a truly great Iceland hike following an ancient pathway through some of the most amazing scenery on the planet!
+Hike the famous Laugavegur trail from the geothermal wonderland of Landmannalaugar to the gentle birch forests of Þórsmörk.
+This stunning four-day trekking tour in Iceland, complete with accommodation in tents, follows an ancient pathway through some of the most amazing scenery on the planet!

 Highlights